peterchang77/dl_utils/README.md

 ## Dependencies

 The **recommended** approach is to perform all code development within Docker containers.
 A series of prebuilt Docker images are configured with all the necessary Python dependencies as well as any OS configurations.
-They can downloaded using any one of the following commands:
+They can be downloaded using any one of the following commands:

 ```bash
 $ sudo docker pull peterchang77/gpu-full:latest